benjamingreenberg/issue-bot/README.md

 deploying, but there are still some more things to do before it will work.

 ### Authorize the function with your Google Sheet

+Note: If you are using Firebase to configure and deploy the App, then follow the steps below using the *Firebase Admin SDK Service Agent* instead of the *App* *Engine default service account*

 Go to *API & Services* and click *Enable APIs and Services* at the top.
 Find and enable the *Google Sheets API*.